Cambusdoon

 Cambusdoon was a cricket ground in Ayr, Scotland.
-The ground was used by Ayr Cricket Club until the club moved from the ground in 1997 to the purpose built Cambusdoon New Ground.
+The ground was used by Ayr Cricket Club until the club moved from the ground in 1997 to the purpose-built Cambusdoon New Ground.

 The first recorded match held on the ground was in 1931 when Ayr Cricket Club played against Kelburne Cricket Club.

-First first-class match played the grounds when Scotland played against Ireland in 1958.
+First-class cricket was first played there in 1958, when Scotland played against Ireland.

 A further first-class match was played there when Scotland played Ireland in 1974.
 The ground held its final recorded match in 1990 when Scotland Under-23s played Ireland Under-23s.